Ramacsv/PalmTreeCake/index.md

 _Cookie maonster started help with mixing flour_

-_While sifting and stirring he scaterred all over the plane and on himself_
+_While sifting and stirring the flour he scaterred it all over the place and on himself too _

 -So Suitecase had to clean up and started mixing by himself_